Jess Wright

-Jessica Sophia Wright (born 14 September 1985) is an English television personality.
+Jessica Sophia Wright (born 14 September 1985) is an English television personality and former singer.
 From 2010 to 2016, she appeared in the ITVBe reality series The Only Way Is Essex.

-She also appeared on the film Rise of the Footsoldier 4: Marbella (2019).
+Throughout her time on the series, she pursued a music career, notably releasing the single "Dance All Night".
+Since leaving the series, she has competed in various series including Dance Dance Dance, Celebrity Karaoke Club and Cooking with the Stars.
+She also co-hosts the Wright at Home podcast alongside her sister and mother.

 Early life

-Wright is the elder daughter of Carol and Mark Wright, Sr, the sister of Mark, Josh Wright and Natalya, the cousin of Elliott Wright and Leah Wright, and the granddaughter of Nanny Pat, who also appeared in The Only Way Is Essex.
-She has a degree in Business & Marketing Management from Westminster University in London and her final dissertation looked at celebrity endorsements.
+Jessica Sophia Wright was born on 14 September 1985 in the London Borough of Tower Hamlets.
+She is the elder daughter of Bernard and Mark Wright Sr, as well as the sister of Mark, Josh Wright and Natalya, the cousin of Elliott Wright and Leah Wright, and the granddaughter of Patricia Brooker.
+She went to Bancroft's School in Woodford Green, which she has credited with nurturing her dream to work in entertainment.
+She has a degree in Business and Marketing Management from the University of Westminster.

 Career

-The Only Way Is Essex

-From 2010 to 2016, Wright appeared on the ITV reality series The Only Way Is Essex.
-In February 2016, after five years and 16 series, Wright announced her departure from The Only Way Is Essex.
-Wright returned for 1 episode in series 18 to visit friend Bobby following the death of his dog.

-Music

-In December 2011, the cast of The Only Way Is Essex released a cover of the Wham! song "Last Christmas", with their own version of the show's theme song "The Only Way Is Up" as the single's B-side, which was a cover of the Yazz version that is used as the theme for The Only Way Is Essex.
+In 2010, Wright was cast alongside her family on the ITV reality series The Only Way Is Essex.
+In December 2011, the cast of The Only Way Is Essex released a cover of the Wham! song "Last Christmas", with their own version of the show's theme song, "The Only Way Is Up" by Yazz, as the single's B-side.
 In 2012, Wright signed a three-single deal with All Around the World.
-She later went to Marbella to film the music video for her debut single "Dance All Night", which was released on 16 September 2012 and peaked at number 36 on the UK Singles Chart.
-Wright released her second single "Dominoes" featuring Mann on 17 February 2013, which charter on the UK Official Dance Chart at number 36.
+She later went to Marbella to film a music video for her debut single, "Dance All Night", which was released on 16 September 2012 and peaked at number 36 on the UK Singles Chart.
+Wright released her second single, "Dominoes", featuring Mann on 17 February 2013, which charted on the UK Official Dance Chart at number 36.
 Wright then released a further track, "Come With Me", in June 2013, as part of Clubland 23.

+In 2016, after appearing in 16 series, she announced her departure from The Only Way Is Essex.
+Wright returned for one episode five months later to visit friend Bobby Norris, following the death of his dog.
+A year after her exit, she competed on Dance Dance Dance; she was the second to be eliminated.
+In 2020, she was a contestant on the first series of Celebrity Karaoke Club.
+Then in 2025, she competed in the fifth series of the ITV cooking competition series Cooking with the Stars.
+She was eliminated first.
+Also in 2025, Wright began fronting the Wright at Home podcast alongside mother Carol and sister Natalya.
+An episode of their podcast garnered controversy in March 2026 after the three made "degrading" comments about women who wear thong bikinis.
+They later apologised for their comments.